Skip to Main Content

 Project Lead the Way (PLTW)

-Grades 6-8 students attend this class for two consecutive quarters, either during the first or second half of the school year.
+Grades 6-8 students attend this class for one quarter during the year.

 Special Services